How many calories you can burn on a stair stepper will depend on the variables.

-These include your current weight, your age, fitness level and of course the intensity and length of time you spend exercising on a stair stepper.
-It really does depend on too many variables to just say ‘get on this stepper, exercise for thirty minutes and you will burn X amount of calories’.
+It really does depend on these specifics, some of which you can vary, to just say ‘get on this stepper, exercise for 30 minutes and you will burn X amount of calories’.
 I simply could not give you an accurate or an honest answer, without knowing all those statistics.

 What Can You Do to Find Out How Many Calories You Will Burn?